 Students who require school counselling services can make an appointment by going to the school office.
-Your school counsellor will be according to your grade level.
-Your grade counsellor will be responsible for supporting and tracking your academic progress.
+Your school counsellor will be according to the alphabet.
+Your alpha counsellor will be responsible for supporting and tracking your academic progress.
 You may choose any school counsellor you are comfortable with for personal matters.
 The Student Support Services Program offers a variety of services to assist students with their learning needs.

+• Mrs. Elaine Maxwell School Counsellor for Grades 8 - 12 (A-K)

+email: Elaine.Maxwell@sd47.bc.ca

+• Mrs. Caroline Barcelonne School Counsellor for Grades 8 - 12 (L-Z)

+email: Caroline.Barcelonne@sd47.bc.ca

-- Mrs. Elaine Maxwell School Counsellor for Grades 8, 9, 10 email: Elaine.Maxwell@sd47.bc.ca - Mr. Gerry Brach School Counsellor for Grades 11, 12 email: Gerry.Brach@sd47.bc.ca - Mrs. Pamela Ellis Academic Advisor for Grades 8 12 email: Pamela.Ellis@sd47.bc.ca
+• Mrs. Pamela Ellis Academic Advisor for Grades 8 - 12

+email: Pamela.Ellis@sd47.bc.ca

+Mrs. Tanya Larkin Careers Pathways Coordinator

+email: Tanya.Larkin@sd47.bc.ca